 What is VideoSDK?

-How does VideoSDK incorporate both Webrtc and RTMP?
+How does VideoSDK incorporate both WebRTC and RTMP?

 VideoSDK seamlessly integrates the strengths of WebRTC and RTMP, offering developers the best of both worlds.
 Whether it's the low-latency real-time communication of WebRTC or the versatile streaming capabilities of RTMP, VideoSDK ensures a comprehensive solution.